Trends

 Training costs multiply when research teams must develop expertise across multiple software interfaces rather than working within unified platforms.
 The complexity of maintaining data consistency across multiple specialized systems requires dedicated IT support and data management protocols that increase operational costs beyond direct software licensing fees.

 SnapGene's desktop-only platform architecture creates fundamental limitations that increasingly conflict with modern research environments requiring flexible collaboration and remote access capabilities.
-Unlike cloud-based alternatives such as Benchling or Scispot, SnapGene requires local installation on individual computers, preventing seamless collaboration between research team members and limiting access for distributed work scenarios.
+Unlike cloud-based alternatives like Benchling or Scispot, SnapGene requires local installation, which may affect real-time collaboration and remote access for distributed teams.
+Buyers should evaluate collaboration features and integration depth for their workflow.

 The desktop-only approach necessitates complex file sharing arrangements for collaborative projects, often involving email attachments, shared network drives, or third-party cloud storage services that create version control issues and security vulnerabilities.
 Research teams report significant frustration with the inability to collaborate in real-time on sequence design and cloning strategies, particularly when working with international collaborators or distributed research teams.